nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 267
 00:15:47,382 --> 00:15:48,612
-[SPEAKER_01]: Yeah, it's not for the end.
+[SPEAKER_01]: Yeah, it's not bad

 268
 00:15:48,592 --> 00:15:53,252
-[SPEAKER_01]: like the check smith thing or the ach that's just kind of like i would push it to the end
+[SPEAKER_01]: like the Checksmith thing or the ACH that's just kind of like i would push it to the end

 269
 00:15:53,232 --> 00:15:58,095